Most people worried about Covid measures during Loy Krathong: poll

 This year's Loy Krathong Festival falls on Nov 19.

-Asked if they had confidence in measures to be taken by organisers against the spread of the pandemic, 40.86% of the respondents had little confidence and 30.71% had no confidence.
+Asked if they had confidence in measures to be taken by organisers against the spread of the coronavirus, 40.86% of respondents had little confidence and 30.71% had no confidence.
 On the other side, 23.57% were fairly confident and 4.86% were very confident.

 Asked whether they would take part in the festivals organised in their areas, 43.94% said "no", 30.68% were still uncertain and only 25.38% said they would definitely take part.